EI2030/Low-power-E-Paper-OS/README.md

 If companies could agree on a common RAM size to order for their PCBs (e.g. 16MB, 32MB, 64MB), they could have a leading edge memory chip only available to the wealthiest tech companies (FAANG).
 AMD's EPYC Genoa already produces 96MB of L3 cache at 5nm.
 A smaller amount could be used for microcontrollers, drones, laptops, cell phones, with excellent battery life, and not dependent on ginormous Android operating systems.

 Actually, nevermind any of this.
 I don't know what I'm talking about.
+Really....I'm no expert, but experts continue to talk Business to Business, when the economic model changed 40 years ago with the Macintosh.

 8-8-2025